Understanding Backup Servers for Modern Businesses

 What Is a Backup Server?

 A backup server usually operates by periodically snapshotting (or copying) your data and storing it on another machine or a separate storage device.
-This is because having redundancy means that there is a backup in case the primary system gets compromised.
+This approach is essential for maintaining website backup redundancy, ensuring there’s a reliable fallback in case the primary system gets compromised.

 Why Are Backup Servers Important?